Century Park (Shanghai)

-Century Park is divided into seven parts, including the Lakeside Scenic Area, the Forest Landscape Area, the Amenity Grass, the Nature Reserve, the Folk Village, the Exotic Zone, and the Mini Golf Course.
-There are eight entrances in total, and five of them are open to the public: Gate 1 at the end of Century Avenue, Gate 2 at the crossroad of Jinxiu Road and Minsheng Road, Gate 3 at the crossroad of Jinxiu Road and Jinsong Road, Gate 5 at the crossroad of Huamu Road and Fangdian Road, and Gate 7 at the intersection of Huamu Road and Yinghua Road.
+Century Park is divided into seven parts, the Lakeside Scenic Area, the Forest Landscape Area, the Amenity Grass, the Nature Reserve, the Folk Village, the Exotic Zone, and the Mini Golf Course.

 Features

-The park includes a concert stage, and visitors can hire tandem bicycles or cycling-cars to travel through it.
-The park's landscaping combines British, Japanese, and Chinese gardening styles.
-Well known places in Century Park include The Lucky Pond, Bird island, and the lotus pond.

-Lakeside Scenic Area

-The major attractions in this area include the Century Clock, Mirror Lake, and the Green World Relief Sculpture Wall.

-Century Clock is a symbolic scenic spot in Century Park.
-The three hands of the clock are white, and the twelve graduations are made of Chinese little leaf boxes.
-Beautiful flowers are arranged around the clock, making it colorful and delicate.
-The Century Clock is controlled from a satellite, with an error of less than 0.03 second.
-Thus, it is of high artistic, scientific, and practical value.

 Mirror Park, located in the west of the park, is the largest artificial lake in Shanghai.
 The lake covers a total area of 31 acre, and is as deep as 16 ft.
 To the east of the lake is a water lock which controls the water level.
 Mirror Lake is blue and clean, with the blue sky and white clouds reflected in it.
 Standing on the wharf by the lake, tourists can see the Lujiazui Financial and Trade Zone in the distance.

 Green World Relief Sculpture Wall presents 29 species of animals and plants from the Asian-Pacific Region.
 It covers a total area of 213 square yards (178 square meters), and measures 87 yd in length.
 The animals include China pandas, elephants from Thailand, buffalos from Vietnam, Australian kangaroos, American eagles, and Russian bears.
 The plants, which vary from tropical plants, semi-tropical plants, temperate plants, to frigid ones, show that creatures adapt themselves to the environment.